T of C

 Shuǐ qín niǎo, nán wéi chóu, fú yī zhuàng lèi, dé bù xiāng móu.

-Waterfowl are hard to pair; for the likes of ducks and gulls, there is no matching virtue.
+Waterfowl rarely pair off; as for the likes of ducks and gulls, their virtue is not comparable.

 Zhì ér nà yǒu bié, guān jū guān yú Máo chuán shǒu,

-Expressing affection while apart, "Guan Ju" is at the pinnacle of poetry passed on by Mao.
+Because they keep their affection though apart, "Guanju is at the pinnacle of the poetry passed on by Mao.

 思憶憶,周文王后妃有聖德,宜相好逑。